dngulin/ksi/Documentation~/api/T.KsiQueryAttribute.g.md

 a [KsiDomain](T.KsiDomainAttribute.g.md)`Handle`
 - The following parameters should be references to [KsiComponent](T.KsiComponentAttribute.g.md) types.
 At least one argument of that kind should be present
-- Optionally, after that you can declare parameters marked with [KsiQueryParamAttribute](T.KsiQueryParamAttribute.g.md)that are passed through from the generated extension method to the marked query method.
+- Optionally, after that you can declare parameters marked with [KsiQueryParamAttribute](T.KsiQueryParamAttribute.g.md) that are passed through from the generated extension method to the marked query method.
 Only the [DynNoResizeAttribute](T.DynNoResizeAttribute.g.md) is inherited for these parameters

 ```csharp